M66B/FairEmail/docs/FAQ-es-rES.md

 El error *...
 Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

-El error *...
+The error *...
 Host is unresolved ...*, *...
 Unable to resolve host ...* or *...
 No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
 This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

 The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.